By Tabid · March 30, 2026 · 20 min read · 1172+ words

 Hostinger Premium at $2.99/mo eliminates hosting as a limiting factor for most websites.
 LiteSpeed servers deliver 1.2s average WordPress loading.
 99.93% uptime verified over two years ensures your site is accessible when visitors and Google's crawler arrive.
 Free SSL satisfies the HTTPS requirement for Google rankings and AdSense.
 And 24/7 support under 3 minutes resolves technical issues before they affect your site's performance.

-Complete WordPress Optimization Checklist
+WordPress Optimization Checklist I Use

 After setting up WordPress on Hostinger, this optimization sequence maximizes performance for rankings, user experience, and AdSense approval: